Frequently asked questions

-A clinical study is research on humans.
+A clinical study is research with human participants.
 Its goal is to address specific questions on a new treatment (for example medical device, vaccine, new therapies, or new indication for known treatment).
 Such a study allows to determine the safety and/or efficacy profile of a new medical technology or treatment in general.

-PRIMA FS study (European study), and PRIMA-US-FS study (American study) are both first in human feasibility studies to evaluate the PRIMA bionic vision system, which is an active implantable medical device, intended as compensation of blindness for patients with Advanced Atrophic Dry AMD, (Age Related Macular Degeneration).
+PRIMA is an active implantable medical device, intended for use as compensation of blindness for patients with Advanced Atrophic Dry Age-Related Macular Degeneration (dry-AMD).

 How does PRIMA system work?

-The PRIMA system aims to elicit functional artificial vision by electrical stimulation of the retina and therefore partially compensating the natural central vision loss.
-For more information about PRIMA please click here.
+The PRIMA system aims to elicit useful prosthetic bionic vision by electrical stimulation of the retina and therefore partially compensating the loss of natural central vision.
+For more information about PRIMA system please click here.

-Who is concerned, and how many patients will participate in the study?
+Who is concerned, and how many patients will participate in the studies?

-This study is intended for people with atrophic dry age related macular degeneration, with profound central vision loss.
-5 patients will be enrolled for the European feasibility study and 5 patients for the American feasibility study.
+Two separate clinical studies (one in France and the other in USA) are being conducted for people with advanced atrophic dry age-related macular degeneration, with profound central vision loss.
+All planned 5 patients have already been successfully implanted for the European feasibility study being conducted in France.
+Recruitment for the separate feasibility clinical research study in USA is fully active, where total of 5 patients will be enrolled.
 For more information about both studies please refer to the clinical trial section.